LOADING ...

 I millions for the record companies,

-And through your avenues of success
+And your different avenues of success

 You know I'm saying, I was noticing,

-I'm finna go straight
+I'm finna go through

-I to think that at every opportunity
+I like to that at every opportunity

 I've ever threatened with resistance it's been met with resistance.